31 Aug What Is the Difference Between H.264 & H.265 Video Compression for Security Cameras

 What Does H.265 Mean for Security Cameras?

-This also means that you will be able to store more footage due to less space being required (better compression).
+This also means that you can store more footage due to needing less space (better compression).

 As I mentioned earlier, 4k video quality is great, but it takes up a lot of space with H.264.
 H.265 (HVEC) makes it so much easier to stream and download.

-As H.265 becomes more popular, more and more devices will start utilizing this High Efficient Video Coding, like this 4MP IP Matrix Bullet Security Camera.
+As H.265 becomes more popular, more devices will start utilizing this High Efficient Video Coding, like this 4MP IP Matrix Bullet Security Camera.